codsen/codsen/packages/string-find-heads-tails/README.md

 # string-find-heads-tails

-> Finds given pattern templating markers in a string
+> Finds where are arbitrary templating marker heads and tails located

 [![Repository is on GitLab][gitlab-img]][gitlab-url] [![Coverage][cov-img]][cov-url]